ColdFusion Session Fixation

 6. Paste the special URL into the IE address bar and hit Enter (this step simulates a victim clicking on a link in an email or Internet post).

 7. Observe the HTTP response from the server.
 Is there a "Set-Cookie" header?
-If so, what is the session ID being set?
-You have a problem if it's the same value that appears in the URL.
+If so, what is the session ID?
+You have a problem if it's the same value that's in the URL.
 On the other hand, you're probably okay if the value is different.

 The URL of the request was: